frellsen/bioinformatics-section-2025/README.md

-# *Introduction to Deep Generative Models* at Nordic ProbAI 2025
+# Deep generative modelsbeyond transformers

-This is the material for the *Introduction to Deep Generative Models* session at [Nordic ProbAI 2025](https://nordic.probabilistic.ai).
+This is the material for the talk *Deep generative modelsbeyond transformers* at the DTU Bioinformatics Section Retreat 2025.

-It consists of [**slides**](https://drive.google.com/file/d/11osAkyx-lx4NpZdC7uTmJAqalKdep9Mj/view?usp=share_link) and two Jupyter notebooks called `1-VAE.ipynb` and `2-Diffusion.ipynb`.
+It consists of [**slides**](https://drive.google.com/file/d/1Oo2NuU68FfgPQni1r-RtMFMVf8sDiAPt/view?usp=share_link) and a Jupyter notebooks called `Diffusion.ipynb`.
 The notebooks run out of the box in [Google Colab](https://colab.research.google.com), but it is also fairly easy to run them locally.

 Prerequisite for the exercises are:
-* The background material presented in the lecture.
+* The background material presented in the talk.
 * Programming experience in Python using PyTorch.